waylo-api/HotelBot/README.md

  If you have set up a few bots, create a FB app, page and head over to [Waylo Developer site](http://dev.thewaylo.com) and create your API key.
 You should be good to go.
 If not, you can follow the steps outlined here.

+ You can see the API request [Here](https://github.com/waylo-api/HotelBot/blob/master/app.js#L348-375)

-You need to node, npm and git installed to follow along.
+You would need node, npm and git installed to follow along.

 ## Get Started